 The monstera or Swiss cheese plant (Monstera deliciosa) is another popular vine.
 It requires rich, well-drained soil and a shaded spot and can grow to 30 feet.
-Monstera flowers are long, white spike that grow at ground level.
+Monstera flowers are a long, white, spike that grows at ground level.
 The spike is surrounded by a boat-shaped spathe.

 - Tropical Fruit Trees

 - Indoor Ficus Plants